appsmithorg/appsmith-docs/website/docs/advanced-concepts/sharing-data-across-pages.md

 This guide shows how to share data across different pages using the `navigateTo()` or the `storeValue()` function.

-## Using Navigate To function
+## Using query params

 The [navigateTo()](/reference/appsmith-framework/widget-actions/navigate-to) function allows you to navigate between internal app pages or external URLs while passing data as query parameters, such as user inputs or query data.
+This method is ideal for passing temporary data between pages, as the query parameters exist only during the current session.

 <dd>